meirisoda/school_fall2023/PSCL389/EXAM2/Exam 2 Planning.md

 The activation of brain regions regarding emotional and more "practical" responses were studied by giving participants in a research study certain choices they had to make.
 The classic trolley problem (where a person has to decide between letting a train kill 5 workers tied to a track, or divert those 5 deaths by switching the trolley to a different track, which will instead kill one person) was presented alongside an alternative dilemma known as the footbridge scenario.
 This situation replaces the more distanced decision by instead directly pushing a person off a bridge to stop the trolley from running over the 5 workers.
 This places the two dilemmas in two different categories: a "personal" moral dilemma, the footbridge dilemma which inflicts direct and serious bodily harm on a different individal, and "impersonal" moral dilemmas like the switch dilemma, which involves the harm in a more removed fashion.

 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?
-There are three subsystems involved in working memory capacity, which includes the phono
+There are three subsystems (or storage methods) involved in working memory capacity, which includes the phonological loop, the visuaospatial sketchpad and the episodic buffer.
+THe phonological loop is involved in holding verbal and audio information a

 ### Subsystems
 #### Phonological Loop